 This program is designed to provide the essential skills, knowledge and foundation to begin the Certificate III in Early Childhood Education & Care but also provides skill development to engage and work with children across all child-based professions.
-The aim of the course is to provide an understanding of the scopes of work associated with child-based professions as well as have an opportunity to partake in work experience in an Early Education setting.
+The aim of the course is to provide an understanding of the scopes of work associated with child-based professions.
 Students will work through a series of theory and practical tasks that will develop their experience to work at a standard required for the profession including obtaining a Working with Children's Check and other valuable certificates.
-The course will prioritise workplace preparation, capability development and opportunities to design and implement child safe environments and activities with the local kindergarten.
-Students who are interested in a child-based profession or the Certificate III Early Childhood Education and Care should undertake this course.
+The course will prioritise workplace preparation, capability development and opportunities to design and implement child safe environments and activities.